magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 bunch of predicates that [Chas Emerick][8] was so kind to have defined for us in the `valip.predicates` namespace.

-As you remember `valip` is a portable lib.
-This means that we could use the `validate-shopping-form` function on the client-side too.
-But at the moment we just want test in on the server side.
+Considering that `valip` is a portable lib, we can immediatly test the `validate-shopping-form` function first in the CLJ REPL and then in the CLJS bREPL.

-You can immediatly test the `validate-shopping-form` function in the CLJ REPL by first starting it
+### The server side

+Let's start the CLJ REPL first:

 ```bash
 # in a new terminal